-While it’s uncommon for a child to be diagnosed with bipolar disorder, it remains possible.
-Children that show more emotional disruption and disorderly behaviors may become a concern to parents.
+While bipolar disorder in children isn’t common, it’s still possible.
+Children who show more emotional disruption and disorderly behaviors may become a concern to parents.
 With that, you may be curious about bipolar signs in children.

 Since it’s rare for children to develop bipolar disorder, signs of the condition in children are fairly vague.
-Not to mention, they can apply to a number of other mental illnesses as well.
+Not to mention, they can apply to several other mental illnesses, such as depression.

 What is Bipolar Disorder?

 Bipolar disorder is a condition that causes severe mood swings involving emotional highs (mania or hypomania) and lows (depression).
-Being as these are contradicting emotions, a person with bipolar can go from feeling euphoric and full of energy to hopeless and losing interest in previously enjoyed activites. ¹
+Since these are contradicting emotions, a person with bipolar can go from euphoria and full energy to hopelessness and loss of interest in previously enjoyed activities within weeks. ¹

 Currently, mental health professionals recognize three types of bipolar disorder:

-- Bipolar I Disorder – defined by manic episodes that last for at least 7 days and may become so severe, they require hospitalization.
-Episodes of depression will last as least 2 weeks and can overlap with episodes of mania.
+- Bipolar I Disorder – Defined by manic episodes that last for at least seven days.
+They may become so severe, they require hospitalization.
+Episodes of depression will last at least two weeks and can overlap with episodes of mania.

-- Cyclothymic Disorder (Cyclothymia) – when hypomanic and depressive episodes last for at least 2 years. ²
+- Cyclothymic Disorder (Cyclothymia) – When hypomanic and depressive episodes last for at least two years. ²

 Typically, bipolar disorder is diagnosed in late adolescence (teen years) or early adulthood.
 However, symptoms can appear in children and older adults. ³ Not to mention, some women may notice symptoms upon pregnancy or following childbirth.